FilipMalczak/freestyle-writing/monday_tdd.md

-# TDD and Monday walk into a bar.
+# TDD practice and a Monday morning walk into a bar...

 Before we start - I'm a backend dev, I had my share of SCRUM mastering and tech leading.
 Here I try to show a scenario that may happen in a software house or